Explore the treasures of China on this comprehensive tour. Save £200 on tour departing 25 October 2019.

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-The capital of Italy is renowned for monuments expressing the power of emperors, popes and dictators.Dr Nigel Spivey leads a newly devised tour that explores how the emperors from Augustus to Constantine created a language of symbols that has resonated down the centuries, shaping Rome as ‘the eternal city’.The tour focuses on the art and architecture of Ancient Rome, from the Forum to the Capitoline Hill, with the chance to discover ‘hidden’ aspects, such as Nero’s megalomaniac Golden House and Trajan's markets, which are still being excavated.
-Hadrian built his own palatial villa complex outside the city and incorporated architectural elements from across Europe.
+The capital of Italy is renowned for monuments expressing the power of emperors, popes and dictators.
+This tour explores how the emperors from Augustus to Constantine created a language of symbols that has resonated down the centuries, shaping Rome as ‘the eternal city’.
+It will focus on the art and architecture of Ancient Rome, from the Forum to the Capitoline Hill, with the chance to discover ‘hidden’ aspects, such as megalomaniac Nero’s Golden House and Trajan's markets, which are still being excavated.
+Hadrian built his own palatial villa complex outside the city and incorporated architectural elements from across the empire.

 View more climate information & imperial units

 Fly from London (regional connections available) to Rome with British Airways.
 Take an orientation tour, then continue to the Palazzo Massimo Museum to see the art of the classical world including frescoes and mosaics.
 Discover the emperors in a series of sculptures and busts.
 Visit the Baths of Diocletian, built to hold up to 3,000 bathers.
 Welcome dinner and stay 4 nights at Monti Palace Hotel (or similar).
 (D)